Mobile-VTON: High-Fidelity On-Device Virtual Try-On¶

 Loss & Training¶

-- GarmentNet total loss: \(\mathcal{L}_\text{GarmentNet} = \lambda_1 \cdot \mathcal{L}_\text{featureG} + \lambda_2 \cdot \mathcal{L}_\text{cons}\)
+- GarmentNet Total Loss: \(\mathcal{L}_{GarmentNet} = \lambda_1 \cdot \mathcal{L}_{featureG} + \lambda_2 \cdot \mathcal{L}_{cons}\)

-- TryonNet total loss: \(\mathcal{L}_\text{TryonNet} = \mathcal{L}_\text{Diff} + \lambda_1 \cdot \mathcal{L}_\text{featureT} + \lambda_3 \cdot \mathcal{L}_\text{GAN}\) (where \(\mathcal{L}_\text{Diff}\) is a garment-aware reconstruction loss)
+- TryonNet Total Loss: \(\mathcal{L}_{TryonNet} = \mathcal{L}_{Diff} + \lambda_1 \cdot \mathcal{L}_{featureT} + \lambda_3 \cdot \mathcal{L}_{GAN}\) (where \(\mathcal{L}_{Diff}\) is the garment-aware reconstruction loss)

-- Two-stage training: Stage 1 trains for 140 epochs on a combined DressCode + VITON-HD dataset (lr = 1e-4); Stage 2 fine-tunes for 100 epochs on DressCode (lr = 5e-5)
+- Two-stage Training: Stage 1 trains on a merged DressCode+VITON-HD set for 140 epochs (lr=1e-4); Stage 2 fine-tunes on DressCode for 100 epochs (lr=5e-5).

-- Hardware: 8× A100 80GB, batch size = 256, AdamW optimizer
+- Hardware: 8×A100 80GB, batch size=256, AdamW optimizer.

 Key Experimental Results¶

 | Dataset | Metric | Ours (Mobile-VTON) | Prev.
-SOTA | Notes |
+SOTA | Comparison Notes |

 |---|---|---|---|---|

-| VITON-HD | LPIPS↓ | 0.088 | 0.102 (IDM-VTON) | Surpasses best server-side method (mask-based) |
+| VITON-HD | LPIPS↓ | 0.088 | 0.102 (IDM-VTON) | Surpasses best server-side (mask-based) |

 | VITON-HD | SSIM↑ | 0.893 | 0.890 (SD-VITON) | Best |

-| DressCode | LPIPS↓ | 0.053 | 0.0513 (BooW-VTON) | Near best |
+| DressCode | LPIPS↓ | 0.053 | 0.0513 (BooW-VTON) | Near optimal |

 | DressCode | SSIM↑ | 0.935 | 0.928 (BooW-VTON) | Best |